 The ABA signalling pathway was elucidated in the 2000s and type 2C protein phosphatases (PP2C) were identified as negative regulators, acting through the dephosphorylation and inactivation of protein kinases of the sucrose nonfermenting-1-related protein kinase 2 (SnRK2) class (Figure 2) (Gosti et al., 1999; Kuhn et al., 2006).
-Interactions between PP2Cs and SnRK2 were confirmed in yeast two-hybrid assays (Cutler et al., 2010) and PP2Cs were shown to inactivate SnRK2 in the absence of ABA (Figure 2A) by dephosphorylation of one of the serine residues in the activation loop (Umezawa et al., 2009).
-SnRK2 had already been shown to phosphorylate transcription factors of the ABA response element binding protein (AREBP) class at multiple sites (Kogayashi et al., 2005; Furihata et al., 2006).
-AREBPs (also known as ABFs) are a family of basic leucine zipper (bZIP) transcription factors that recognize G-box binding sites known as ABA response elements (ABREs) present in many ABA-regulated genes (Cutler et al., 2010).
+Interactions between PP2Cs and SnRK2 were confirmed in yeast twohybrid assays (Cutler et al., 2010) and PP2Cs were shown to inactivate SnRK2 in the absence of ABA (Figure 2a) by dephosphorylation of one of the serine residues in the activation loop (Umezawa et al., 2009).
+SnRK2 had already been shown to phosphorylate transcription factors of the ABA response element binding protein (AREBP) class at multiple sites (Furihata et al., 2006; Kobayashi et al., 2005).
+AREBPs (also known as ABFs) are a family of basic leucine zipper (bZIP) transcription factors that recognise G-box binding sites known as ABA response elements (ABREs) present in many ABA-regulated genes (Cutler et al., 2010).
 This was followed by the identification of the PYR/PYL/RCAR family of proteins as ABA receptors (Nishimura et al., 2010).
-In the presence of ABA, PYR/PYL/RCARs bind to and inhibit PP2Cs, allowing the accumulation of active SnRK2s and phosphorylation of AREBPs (Figure 2B) (Cutler et al., 2010).
+In the presence of ABA, PYR/PYL/ RCARs bind to and inhibit PP2Cs, allowing the accumulation of active SnRK2s and phosphorylation of AREBPs (Figure 2b) (Cutler et al., 2010).

-This system looks quite simple, but there are layers of complexity to it.
+This system looks guite simple, but there are layers of complexity to it.
 For example, there are multiple PP2Cs, and three of these appear to co-operate in ABA signalling in Arabidopsis (Rubio et al., 2009).
-Plants also contain multiple SnRK2s (Arabidopsis thaliana, barley and rice have 10, for example (Halford et al., 2003; Chen et al., 2021; Kobayashi et al., 2004)), not all of which are regulated by ABA.
-They are all up-regulated and activated by osmotic stress, but this occurs via both ABA-dependent and -independent mechanisms in both Arabidopsis and rice (Kobayashi et al., 2004, Boudsocq et al., 2004; 2007).
+Plants also contain multiple SnRK2s (Arabidopsis thaliana, barley and rice have 10, e.g., Chen et al. (2021), Halford et al. (2003), Kobayashi et al. (2004)), not all of which are regulated by ABA.
+They are all upregulated and activated by osmotic stress, but this occurs via both ABA-dependent and -independent mechanisms in both Arabidopsis and rice (Boudsocg et al., 2004, 2007; Kobayashi et al., 2004).
 These mechanisms involve different patterns of phosphorylation at two serine residues in the activation loop.
-SnRK2.6, for example, which is induced by both ABA and osmotic stress, is phosphorylated independently on both of these residues, while for SnRK2.10, which is induced by osmotic stress but not ABA, phosphorylation of one site is dependent on phosphorylation at the other (Vlad et al., 2010).
+SnRK2.6. for example, which is induced by both ABA and osmotic stress, is phosphorylated independently on both of these residues, while for SnRK2.10, which is induced by osmotic stress but not ABA, phosphorylation of one site is dependent on phosphorylation at the other (Vlad et al., 2010).

 The role of different SnRK-type protein kinases in ABA signalling is also complex.
-Plants contain three classes of SnRKs: SnRK1, SnRK2 and SnRK3 (Halford & Hardie, 1998) SnRK1 is a metabolic regulator that is activated during metabolic stress and acts to restore and maintain energy balance (Peixoto & Baena-González, 2022).
-Evidence from several studies also indicates involvement of SnRK1 in starch biosynthesis in plants, a process that in storage organs such as seeds and tubers, at least, is sucrose-inducible and which in developing cereal seeds is a characteristic of grain filling (Purcell et al., 1998; Kanegae et al., 2005; McKibbin et al., 2006; Jain et al., 2008).
-SnRK1 is closely related to 5'AMP-activated protein kinase (AMPK) of mammals and sucrose nonfermenting-1 (SNF1) of budding yeast (Saccharomyces cerevisiae), sharing 47 % amino acid sequence identity and showing similar substrate specificity; incredible, given that plants, animals and fungi diverged approximately 1.5 billion years ago.
+Plants contain three classes of SnRKs: SnRK1, SnRK2 and SnRK3 (Halford & Hardie, 1998).
+SnRK1 is a metabolic regulator that is activated during metabolic stress and acts to restore and maintain energy balance (Peixoto & Baena-González, 2022).
+Evidence from several studies also indicates the involvement of SnRK1 in starch biosynthesis in plants, a process that in storage organs such as seeds and tubers, at least, is sucrose-inducible and which in developing cereal seeds is a characteristic of grain filling (Jain et al., 2008; Kanegae et al., 2005; McKibbin et al., 2006; Purcell et al., 1998).
+SnRK1 is closely related to 5'AMP-activated protein kinase (AMPK) of mammals and sucrose nonfermenting-1 (SNF1) of budding yeast (Saccharomyces cerevisiae), sharing 47% amino acid sequence identity and showing similar substrate specificity; incredible, given that plants, animals and fungi diverged approximately 1.5 billion years ago.

-SnRK2s and SnRK3s have diverged further from SNF1 and AMPK than SnRK1 has (Halford et al., 2003; Chen et al., 2021; Halford & Hardie, 1998).
-They are unique to plants and, given their complete absence from animals and fungi, it is likely that they emerged only during plant evolution.
-The SnRK2 and SnRK3 families are much larger and more diverse than
+SnRK2s and SnRK3s have diverged further from SNF1 and AMPK than SnRK1 has (Chen et al., 2021; Halford et al., 2003; Halford & Hardie, 1998).
+They are unique to plants and, given their complete absence from animals and fungi, it is likely that they emerged only